 Instituted in 1940 by King George VI as a second level to the George Cross.
 It is awarded for acts of bravery in a non-war setting by civilians and members of the armed services involving circumstances of extreme danger where military honours are not otherwise available.
 Holders of the Medal are entitled to use the post-nominal GM.
 The ribbon is of crimson with five equally spaced narrow blue vertical stripes.

 Instituted in 1902 by King Edward VII to recognise distinguished public service by senior officers and at junior levels of the British and of the civil services of Commonwealth countries.
-Both awards have post-nominal entitlement: ISO for senior officers who had served at least 25 years and the ISM to junior officers for 25 years service.
+The ISO is awarded to senior officers who had served at least 25 years and the ISM to junior officers for 25 years service.
 The service requirement is reduced to 16 years for service in adverse conditions.
+Recipients of the ISO are entitled to use the post-nominal ISO.
 The ISO was abolished in 1993.
 People who render service that would have seen the award of the ISO will now be accommodated within the Order of the British Empire at OBE level.
 The ISM will continue for service by junior officers.

 The ribbon is of three equal stripes of red, blue in the centre and red.
 Many in Australia received awards of this type.
 The ISO was awarded to 425 Australians and the ISM to 7356.
 The last award to an Australian was in 1989.Top